Mount Song — Shaolin Kung Fu in Chinese Culture

-Empress Wu Zetian, the only female emperor in the history of China, had held big worship ceremony Feng Chan there as well, as an exceptional monarch.
+Empress Wu Zetian, the only female emperor in the history of China, had held a big worship ceremony, Feng Chan, there as well, as an exceptional monarch.

-It also has many Taoism, Buddhism and Confucianism buildings, as well as the oldest (built in 1276) astronomical observatory in China.
+It also has many Taoism, Buddhism, and Confucianism buildings, as well as the oldest (built 1276) astronomical observatory in China.

 The famous Shaolin Temple is located here, which is well known for their Kung Fu and its historical, valuable buildings.